PHPCSStandards/PHPCSStandards.github.io/wiki/Fixing-Errors-Automatically.md

  function foo() {
 ```

-Diff reports are more easily used when output to a file.
+Diff reports are more straight-forward to use when output to a file.
 They can then be applied using the `patch` command:

 ```bash
 $ phpcs --report-diff=/path/to/changes.diff /path/to/code